furey/fetchtv/README.md

 > [!NOTE]<br>
 > NPX requires [Node.js](https://nodejs.org/en/download) installed and running on your system (suggestion: use [Volta](https://volta.sh)).

-The easiest way to run `fetchtv` is using NPX.
+The easiest way to install `fetchtv` is via NPX.

-First, ensure Node.js is installed:
+First, ensure Node.js is running:

 ```console
 node --version # Ideally >= v22.x but fetchtv is >= v18.x compatible